centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

     - Disable the virtual machines that are stopped, (3)
     - Re-enable the virtual machines that are started (after being stopped).
 (4)

-This will first result as an *Exclusion* mapper with the following
+This will first result in an **Exclusion** mapper with the following
 configuration:

 ![image](../../assets/monitoring/discovery/host-discovery-exclude-powered-off.png)